 And the Winner Is…

-The 2023 Booktique Book of the Year has it all—dazzling photography, star-studded stories and interviews, irresistibly readable texts, cultural heft, and a blinged-out design that is as much fun as it is a triumph of 21st century book publishing.
+The 2023 Booktique Book of the Year has it all—dazzling photography, star-studded stories and interviews, irresistibly readable texts, cultural heft, and a blinged-out cover that is as much fun as it is a triumph of 21st century book design.
 Make room on your coffee table for Ice Cold: A Hip-Hop Jewelry History by Vikki Tobak.

 ICE COLD